SELL

 Frequent price changes

-Price variations between the distributors
+Price variations between different distributors

 Time-limited promotions